 - Responded accordingly by repenting (stopping) of ALL past sinful behavior and accepting Christ as Savior;

-- Pressed into God’s kingdom by reading, believing and doing what the Bible says;
+- Pressed into God’s kingdom by reading, believing and doing IN FAITH what the Bible says;

 - Grown spiritually from being a “babe in Christ” towards being a “Strong young man in Christ”;

 - Been “walking” and are currently “running” the spiritual “race” required of all Christians;